Banff Mountain Film Competition

 A World-Class Reputation

 After 43 years, the Banff Centre Mountain Film and Book Festival has a proven track record as one of the most prestigious and largest mountain culture festivals in the world.
-Located in the stunning Canadian Rocky Mountains, the festival is a programming-driven, competitive event bringing together the best films and books on mountains and the spirit of adventure from around the world.
+Located in the stunning Canadian Rocky Mountains, the Festival is a programming-driven, competitive event bringing together the best films and books on mountains and the spirit of adventure from around the world.

 An Opportunity to Network

-• tickets to special invitation-only events during the Festival
+•access to special invitation-only events

-• one hotel room for three nights during the Festival*
+•one hotel room for three nights during the festival

 Awards & Prizes